Mythological Studies

 Apply Now

-For information regarding Pacifica’s M.A./Ph.D. in Mythological Studies, please contact the Admissions Advisor, at 805.879.7305, or at admissionsoffice@pacifica.edu.
+For information regarding this program please contact the Office of Admissions at 805.879.7305, or at applicant@pacifica.edu.

-All of Pacifica Graduate Institute’s degree programs are accredited by the Western Association of School and Colleges (WASC) and the Department of Education to offer financial aid.
+All of Pacifica Graduate lnstitute’s degree programs are accredited by the Western Association of School and Colleges (WASC) and federal financial aid is available for those who qualify.